rdmpage/xref/README.md

 DELETE n,r
 ```

-If graph is very big then delete databas eitself from command line
+If graph is very big then delete database itself from command line:

 ```
 rm -r data/graph.db